-- 7. Not essential, but useful lower power microscopes for dissection. - 8.
-Test 3 (Field): A relatively small site where the candidates can record vascular plants for roughly two hours, complete with owner permissions and also legal permissions if SSSIs are used. - 9.
-Ideally refreshments (e.g. water, tea and coffee) should be available - 10.
+- 8. Not essential, but useful lower power microscopes for dissection. - 9.
+Test 3 (Field): A relatively small site where the candidates can record vascular plants for roughly two hours, complete with owner permissions and also legal permissions if SSSIs are used.
+The site should have at least 100 species, but should also not be too species rich.
+The survey area should be demarcated using a red line boundary on a map and made clear to all candidates.
+Ildeally refreshments (e.g. water, tea and coffee) should be available - 10.
 Candidate's transport to the field site should be co-ordinated this can range from providing directions to candidates travelling in cars, to hiring a minibus (especially for sites with restricted parking).
 If running more than one FISC per year, it is best to use different sites, and use different sites each year (or at least have a selection of sites that are used in random rotation). - 11.
 Risk assessment there must be a risk assessment available for both the lab/ work-room space and field site and there should be a nominated first aider on hand. - 12.
 Booking system an online system for candidates to book places on a FISC plus provision of FISC dates and locations to BSBI's Training Coordinator for BSBI FISC promotion on the FISC webpage. - 13.
 Advanced communication provision of information to candidates about the FISC (including this booklet and the appeals process) and the arrangements and timings for the day. - 14.
 Submit provisional marks, on the Marking spreadsheet template, to BSBI's Training Coordinator for the annual QA process according to the relevant timetable. - 15.
 Provisional results communication share provisional marks with candidates within 8 weeks of their FISC, including a breakdown of their provisional levels by test.
 Please ensure you explain that: "These provisional marks will be quality assured by BSBI at the end of the field season to ensure consistency of tests and marking across all FISCs.
 Provisional marks may be moderated and revised during the QA process to ensure all results meet consistent standards.
 BSBI will send you your final score in your FISC certificate by December". - 16.
-Cooperate with the BSBI QA process and appeals process, in a timely manner, as required.
+Cooperate with the BSBI QA process and appeals process, in a timely manner, as required. - 17.
+Assessors are encouraged, where possible, to submit the GSS species list to BSBI (via their VCR or iRecord or directly) so that these site records can be used for science and conservation purposes.